-- If MPC X or MPC Live is not connected to a computer, simply press the power switch to power it on. - of MPC X or MPC Live is connected to your computer and you want to keep your MPC software open, press Menu to enter the Menu, and then tap the monitor/cable icon in the upper-right corner.
+- If MPC X, MPC Live or MPC One is not connected to a computer, simply press the power switch to power it on. - If MPC X, MPC Live or MPC One is connected to your computer and you want to keep your MPC software open, press Menu to enter the Menu, and then tap the monitor/cable icon in the upper-right corner.
 When the Switch to Standalone Mode window appears, tap Standalone to continue.
 Your project will remain open on your computer, and you can continue to work on it independently from the project shown on the screen.
-(If you tap Cancel, you can continue using your MPC hardware in Controller Mode.) - If MPC X or MPC Live is connected to your computer and you want to close the MPC software, simply close the MPC software on your computer.
+(If you tap Cancel, you can continue using your MPC hardware in Controller Mode.) - If MPC X, MPC Live or MPC One is connected to your computer and you want to close the MPC software, simply close the MPC software on your computer.
 When Looking for computer appears on your MPC hardware's touchscreen, tap Standalone.
 If the Restart as Standalone window appears, tap Yes to continue.
 (If you tap Cancel, you can reopen your MPC software and continue using your MPC hardware in Controller Mode.)